thlorenz/ses-core/README.md

 ```
 /**
  * Registers all partials that are exposed by this package with handlebars.
- * Note that this happens on server startup which is why sync IO is ok.
  *
  * @name exports
  * @param partialsDir {String} path that contains the partials (*.hbs) to register